Skip to content

 Carol also serves on the diocesan staff as Diocesan Sr. High Youth Coordinator and Missioner of Finance.
 Carol has served as Diocesan Sr. High Youth Coordinator since 2006.
 Working with the youth and watching them grow in their relationship with Jesus Christ.
 Carol began serving as Missioner of Finance on August 15, 2016.
 She works at the diocese office on Mondays.

 Carol enjoys spending time with her family.
 Carol and her husband Scott were married in 1983.
-They have three children and nine grandchildren and in September of 2023 their son and daughter-in-law are expecting a baby boy.
+They have three children and nine grandchildren.
 Carol stated that one of the most precious parts of being a Nana (grandma) is having all of my grandchildren live close by and being able to enjoy them.
-Carol and Scott also have two very spoiled dogs, Bella was adopted at one of St. Anne’s Blessing of the Animals and Ezri was adopted in 2019.
+Carol and Scott also have one very spoiled dog, Ezri was adopted in 2019.
 You can reach her by email at: office@stanneswarsaw.org

 Make a Gift